 3/4 cup sugar free sweetener* (I used one that's twice as sweet as sugar)

 4 large whole eggs* (or half a cup of egg replacer)

 - 1/4 cup lemon juice

-- 1 cup (125g) unflavored collagen peptides* I used LIV Body Marine Collagen, code "NOEXCUSES" for 20% off
+1 cup (125g) unflavored collagen peptides* I used LIV Body Marine Collagen, code "SARAHWIKLKINS" for free shipping

 - 2 tsp. baking powder